phalcon-orphanage/docs/en/reproducible-tests.md

 <a name='database'></a>
 ### Database
-> Remember to outline in the script the methodology you use to register the `db` service:
+> Remember to include the register information for your `db` service, i.e. adapter, connection parameters etc.
 {:.alert .alert-info}

 ```php